-How did flea beetles get their name, and why do people want to get rid of them?
+Why do people want to get rid of flea beetles?
 Let’s just say flea beetles can jump, like fleas — get it?
 And if you have been waking up to a garden that looks like it’s been blasted with a shotgun, don’t worry, the mob doesn’t have contracts out on your cabbage; that’s the result of flea beetles feeding on your cabbage, sprouts, tomatoes, peppers, and other delicious vegetables.
 Flea beetles are notoriously hard to control because almost every locale has several species of them, with each species having very particular tastes in veggies.
 This makes crop rotation and polycultural planting techniques less effective than they are with other garden pests.
 Your tomatoes might be doing fine on one side of your garden, while your potatoes are getting drilled by tuber flea beetles on the other side of your garden.

 Nevertheless, there is plenty of literature available on the control and management of beetle populations.
 We’ll start with the least intensive control measures and work our way to last resorts.
 These measures can be used as standalone techniques or they can be combined to create a system of pest control called integrated pest management — the integration of several chemical-free flea beetle control strategies.

 Flea Beetle Damage